groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-tsv-files-groupdocs-merger-java/_index.md

 **Direct Download**: Download the latest version from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 #### License Acquisition Steps
-1. **Free Trial**: Start by downloading a free trial to explore features.
+1. **Free Trial** – Download a trial to explore core features.
-2. **Temporary License**: Obtain a temporary license for extensive testing.
+2. **Temporary License** – Request a temporary key for extended testing.
-3. **Purchase**: If satisfied, purchase the full version for production use.
+3. **Purchase** – Obtain a full license for production deployments.

-Once included in your project, initialize GroupDocs.Merger as follows:
+Once the dependency is added, you can create a `Merger` instance.
+The `Merger` class is the main entry point that loads source files and orchestrates merging operations.

 ```java
 import com.groupdocs.merger.Merger;